 Q: I WAS LOOKING AT THE PRICING PAGE … ARE THE PRICES SHOWN PER CABIN?

 No, all prices shown are PER PERSON and are for the cruise fare only (see Terms & Conditions for an explanation of what is included).
 In addition to the Cruise Fare, each person will be charged an additional $200 to cover government taxes and other fees.

-Royal Caribbean automatically adds gratuities to each guest’s cabin account (SeaPass) on a daily basis.
-For standard cabins (Junior Suites and smaller) the charge is $12.95 per person per day ($51.80 total per person for the cruise).
-For Grand Suites and larger the charge is $15.95 per person per day ($63.80 total per person for the cruise).
+Royal Caribbean automatically adds gratuities to each guest’s cabin account (SeaPass®) on a daily basis.
+For standard cabins the charge is $12.95 per person per day ($51.80 total per person for the cruise) and for Suites guests the charge is $15.95 per person per day ($63.80 total per person for the cruise).
 These mandatory gratuities are for the maître d’ and his assistants, your waiters and busboys, buffet staff, stateroom attendants, housekeeping services, room service and bellboys.
 Casino dealers and spa personnel are not included since not all guests will utilize those services.
 A 15% gratuity is automatically added to bar service beverages, minibar items, and spa and salon services.
 These gratuities may be itemized on your receipt.
 Any modifications or adjustments to your gratuities are required to be requested before you depart your cruise.